Gross-Rosen concentration camp: Subcamps

 At its peak activity in 1944, the Gross-Rosen complex had up to 100 subcamps, located in eastern Germany and German-occupied Czechoslovakia and Poland.
 In its final stage, the population of the Gross-Rosen camps accounted for 11% of the total inmates in Nazi concentration camps at that time.
 A total of 125,000 inmates of various nationalities passed through the complex during its existence, of whom an estimated 40,000 died on site, on death marches and in evacuation transports.
 The camp was liberated on 14 February 1945 by the Red Army.
 A total of over 500 female camp guards were trained and served in the Gross-Rosen complex.
 Female SS staffed the women's subcamps of Brünnlitz, Graeben, Gruenberg, Gruschwitz Neusalz, Hundsfeld, Kratzau II, Oberaltstadt, Reichenbach, and Schlesiersee Schanzenbau.

-The Gabersdorf labour camp had been part of a network of forced labor camps for Jewish prisoners that had operated under Organization Schmelt since 1941.
+The Gabersdorf labour camp had been part of a network of forced labour camps for Jewish prisoners that had operated under Organization Schmelt since 1941.
 The spinning mill where the female Jewish prisoners worked had been "Aryanized" in 1939 by a Vienna-based company called Vereinigte Textilwerke K. H. Barthel & Co.
 The prisoners also worked in factories operated by the companies Aloys Haase and J. A. Kluge und Etrich.
 By 18 March 1944 Gabersdorf had become a subcamp of Gross-Rosen.

-One subcamp of Gross-Rosen was the Brünnlitz labor camp, situated in the Czechoslovakian town of Brněnec, where Jews rescued by Oskar Schindler were interned.
+One subcamp of Gross-Rosen was the Brünnlitz labor camp, situated in the Czechoslovak village of Brněnec, where Jews rescued by Oskar Schindler were interned.

-The Brieg subcamp, located near the village of Pampitz, had originally been the location of a Jewish forced labor camp until August 1944, when the Jewish prisoners were replaced by the first transport of prisoners from the Gross-Rosen main camp.
+The Brieg subcamp, located near the village of Pampitz, had originally been the location of a Jewish forced labour camp until August 1944, when the Jewish prisoners were replaced by the first transport of prisoners from the Gross-Rosen main camp.
 The camp was mostly staffed by soldiers from the Luftwaffe and a few SS members.
 Most of the prisoners were Polish, with smaller numbers of Russian and Czech prisoners.
 Most of the Poles had been evacuated from the Pawiak prison in Warsaw; others had been arrested within the territory controlled by the Reich or had been transported from Kraków and Radom.